ietf-rats-wg/eat/draft-ietf-rats-eat.md

 differences.
 A comprehensive history is available via the IETF Datatracker's record for this document.

 ## From draft-ietf-rats-eat-18
+- Update IANA section, particularly CWT and JWT claims to be registered
 - Remove sentence discussing pass through of claims about the token in section 4.3
 - Add paragraph to appendix D noting that the "iat" claim is ~time-int